-A PDF file is rendered with your declaration, which comes in two copies: 'Copy for the taxpayer/representative' and the 'Copy for the joint and several/withholding guarantor', as well as a copy of the Payment or Reimbursement Document for the Collaborating Entity or Administration.
+A PDF file is generated with your tax return, comprising the 'Copy for the taxpayer/representative' and the 'Copy for the joint and several/withholding guarantor', depending on who is filing the self-assessment, as well as a copy of the Payment or Reimbursement Document for the Collaborating Entity or Administration.

-If the person performing a self-assessment is the taxpayer and does not have a NIF, for self-assessments that result in a payment due and nothing to reimburse, next to the 'NIF' field there will be a button for obtaining an identification code, which directs the user to a procedure that auto-generates an identification code into the 'NIF' field.
+Furthermore, if the person performing a self-assessment is the taxpayer and does not have a NIF, or tax code, for self-assessments that result in a payment due and nothing to reimburse, next to the 'NIF' field there will be a button for obtaining an identification code, which directs the user to a procedure that auto-generates an identification code into the 'NIF' field.

 In the first step for assigning an identification code to a non-resident, you will need to enter your identification details.
 These include the email address where you want to receive the key, which will allow you to finalise the identification code acquisition process.